Afek-Sakaju/dog-adopters/README.md

 | prettier              |  `2.7.1` |
 | nodemon               | `2.0.19` |

-optional operations in my app:
+available operations in my app:

--[x] register new user
+-   register new user
--[x] log in with username and password
+-   log in with username and password

+*   hey

 ```javascript
 var s = 'JavaScript syntax highlighting';